C.J. Abrams Player Props: Nationals vs. Diamondbacks

-The Washington Nationals, including C.J.
-Abrams (batting .222 in his past 10 games, with two doubles, two home runs, two walks and six RBI), battle starter Tommy Henry and the Arizona Diamondbacks at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals and C.J.
+Abrams (.333 slugging percentage over his past 10 games, including one homer), battle starter Zach Davies and the Arizona Diamondbacks at Nationals Park, Wednesday at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.

 C.J.
 Abrams Game Info & Props vs. the Diamondbacks